Pilatch/easy-element/README.md

 ### :host

-Shadow DOM has the concept of the "host" element.
+Shadow DOM has the concept of the [host element](https://developer.mozilla.org/en-US/docs/Web/CSS/:host()).
 We don't support that in ES5-land because polyfills are slow.
 So when you have CSS selectors that use `:host` ...

 ```css
 /* my-element.css */